-After a long period of global dominance, it's been 17 years since Brazil won the world football's biggest and most coveted prize.
+After a long period of global dominance, it's been 19 years since Brazil won world football's most coveted prize.

 The Seleção remains the most successful side in the competition's history but the balance of power has shifted in the favour of Europe's major forces.

 🕊 Healing & growing from 2014

 For Brazil, World Cup 2014 was a painful experience that will probably leave scars for generations to come.
 On home soil, they were dumped out of the tournament 7-1 by eventual champions Germany on the darkest day in Brazilian football history.
 It was also their heaviest ever World Cup defeat.

 The scars still remain, but Tite's team has started the rebuilding phase in pretty impressive fashion.
 They won the Copa América 2019, returning back to basics with strong, defence-first football.

 It may not be the typical Brazilian way and it's certainly not the most stylish football the country has ever produced, but winning is winning and it's a habit that they've become well accustomed to over the years.
 Tite's team only conceded one goal at the entire tournament and it's that stubbornness that tends to steer teams in the general direction of trophies.

 The utter dominance that they enjoyed between 1994 and 2002, owing much to the star attacking quality of Ronaldo, Rivaldo & Ronaldinho, was balanced out by the defensive solidity of legendary fullback Cafu, midfield general Dunga and "the invisible wall" Gilberto Silva.